-August 2017 – the Science & Human Dimension Project is delighted to announce it has been awarded funding from the Templeton World Charity Foundation (TWCF) for the AI and the Future of Humanity Project.
-Please see below an overview of the project.
+The Science & Human Dimension Project was awarded funding from Templeton World Charity Foundation (TWCF) for the AI and the Future of Humanity Project.

 Project Overview – Artificial Intelligence (AI) has entered a new era in which machines are no longer constrained by programming, but exhibit self-learning capabilities with ever increasing speed and capacity.
 The aim of Artificial Intelligence at its most ambitious is to achieve a “Singularity”, or Artificial General Intelligence – i.e., to outstrip human intelligence.
 Future goals of AI research speculate about the possibility of a “transhuman” condition—in other words, enhanced humanity.
 In this project we aim to draw the humanities into the debates and critiques of these ambitions.
 The disciplines of the humanities envisaged include literary studies, philosophy of mind and of religion, anthropology, cultural studies, and theology.

 So far the debates about the impact of AI and critiques of AI’s influence have been largely confined within the disciplines of computer science, social sciences and economics, and therefore primarily quantitative in emphasis, as well as being primarily focused on practical applications such as security, defence, and social welfare.
 This is clearly visible in texts such as Martin Rees’s Our Final Century (2003), Ray Kurzweil’s The Age of Spiritual Machines (1999), Nick Bostrom’s Superintelligence – Paths, Dangers, Strategies (2014), and Murray Shanahan’s Technological Singularity (2015).
 There is therefore an urgent need for well-informed qualitative assessments of the potential impact of AI from the humanities, including from theology and spirituality.